 Another week, another iOS beta bugfix release.
 The staggered and piecemeal release of iOS 13 has been anything but smooth.
 When iOS 13.3 was released, we thought Apple might be done fixing bugs and adding features for awhile (at least until the new year).
-But lo and behold, the beta releases of iOS and iPadOS 13.3.1 have begun.
+But several important issues have cropped up, prompting the release of iOS 13.3.1.

 What’s new in iOS 13.3.1

 After some concerns that the new Ultra-wideband wireless chip allowed for tracking users’ location, Apple has added a switch to disable location tracking for networking and wireless functions.
 Go to Settings > Privacy > Location Services > System Services to find it.

 A new feature in iOS 13.3, communication limits allowed parents to control to whom their children can talk, and when.
 A workaround allowed people to text an unknown number to a child’s phone, which they could add to Contacts, and then communicate with more freely.
 We don’t yet have confirmation, but we expect iOS 13.3.1 will close this loophole.